WSSDA Positions

 Window closes for WSSDA platform revision proposals.

-Staff organize and forward proposals to appropriate committee.
+Staff organize and forward proposals to the appropriate standing committee.

 Legislative and Resolutions Committees review proposals.